grahambell/crab/README.rst

 CRABUSERCONFIG
     A directory to search for user-level configuration files.
 If not set then ~/.crab will be used.

+CRABUSERNAME
+    The user name to be used by Crab clients to identify themselves, overriding any value in the configuration files.

 CRON_TZ
     Cron reads this variable to know in which timezone to interpret